OpenSourceEconomics/ada_topics/src/ada_topics/stats_interpretation/selection_intro/screencast/slides.md

 # Selection: Why is data missing?

-1. A: randomly
+1. Answer: randomly

    - No problem

-   - All three answer strategies lead to the same result
+   - Dropping / imputing observations tend to lead to the same result

-1. A: other reasons
+1. Answer: for other reasons

    - Need to think hard about the selection process

-   - Causal models and selection
+   - Causal models for the selection process

 ---